akopetsch/swe1r-assets/README.md

 ## Issues

-This project is still heavily WIP (Work in Progress).
-This is an early preview release, and I welcome your feedback to improve it.
+This project is still heavily WIP.
+This is an early preview release, and I welcome your feedback or contributions (forks, pull-requests, issues) to improve it.

 The following are some major domains to work on: